Displacement energy of Lagrangian 3-spheres: Introduction

 \begin{question} Is it true that all simply-connected Lagrangian submanifold in a Calabi-Yau manifold are nondisplaceable? \end{question}

 In the 3-dimensional case it is true since the only candidate is the 3-sphere.
 And this question can be viewed as a generalization for Gromov's theorem that no simply-connected Lagrangian submanifold exists in $\mathbb{C}^{n}$.
 If a simply-connected Lagrangian submanifold $L$ lives in a Calabi-Yau manifold, it has vanishing Maslov class.
-This gives obstructions to define the Lagrangian Floer cohomology.
-One treatment is to totally exclude the obstruction by assuming that $H^{2}(L; \mathbb{Q})=0$.
-Then the question has an affirmative answer, proved in \cite{FOOO}.
-However the geometric meaning of this assumption is not very clear to us so far.
-If we want to forget this assumption, certain new invariants may be needed.
+The possible appearance of Maslov zero holomorphic disks with boundary on $L$ gives obstructions to define the Lagrangian Floer cohomology.
+The obstructions are cohomology classes living in $H^{2}(L; \mathbb{Q})$.
+One treatment is to totally exclude them by assuming that $H^{2}(L; \mathbb{Q})=0$.
+Then this question has an affirmative answer, see Theorem 6.1.15 and Corollary 6.1.16 in \cite{FOOO}.

 The outline of this article is as follows.
 In Section 2 we give the background on potential functions with bulk deformations.
-In Section 3 we review the symplectic sum and cut method and prove Theorem 1.5 and Theorem 1.6.
+In Section 3 we review the symplectic sum and cut method and prove Theorem \ref{cy} and Theorem \ref{wel}.
 In Section 4 and 5 we construct three types of Floer theories with cylinder corrections and show some geometric properties of these theories.
 The first model is a disk model with cylinder corrections, which gives us a deformed potential function to do concrete computations.
 The second and third models are complexes generated by Hamiltonian chords and intersection points respectively, which will be used to study the intersection behavior of our Lagrangians under Hamiltonian perturbations.
-Once we showed the equivalences between the three models, we can apply them, in Section 6, to obtain estimates of displacement energy and prove Theorem 1.2.
+Once the equivalences between the three models is established, we apply them, in Section 6, to obtain estimates of displacement energy and prove Theorem \ref{dis}.